Keristero/web-to-document-scraper/readme.md

 const fs = require('fs');
 let testScraper = new Web2DocScraper()

 async function test() {
-    //Add a feature for "Children", this will be any containerish tag
+    //Add a feature for "Children", this will be any container type TAG, we add any of these tags to
-    //By specifying true here we are specifying that we should add all of these
-    //tags to the stack for recursive processing let ChildFeature = new FeatureType(true, "children")
+    //the stack to create a deeply nested document let ChildFeature = new FeatureType(true, "children")
     let childTags = ["HTML", "CENTER", "NAV", "BODY", "DIV", "SECTION", "SPAN", "UL", "LI", "TBODY", "TABLE", "TR", "TD", "B"] for(let tag of childTags){